Jill Tauber is the Vice President of Litigation for Climate & Energy at Earthjustice.

-Prior to joining Earthjustice in August 2013, Tauber was a senior attorney at Southern Environmental Law Center where she led the organization’s energy efficiency practice across the Southeast.
-She completed a Skadden Fellowship at Advancement Project, a national civil rights organization, and served as a clerk to the Honorable Richard A. Paez, United States Court of Appeals for the Ninth Circuit.
+Prior to joining Earthjustice in August 2013, Jill was a senior attorney at Southern Environmental Law Center where she led the organization’s energy efficiency practice across the Southeast.
+Jill completed a Skadden Fellowship at Advancement Project, a national civil rights organization, and served as a clerk to the Honorable Richard A. Paez, United States Court of Appeals for the Ninth Circuit.
+Jill received her B.S. from Cornell University and her law degree from Harvard Law School, where she graduated cum laude.

 Earthjustice is the premier nonprofit environmental law organization.
 We wield the power of law and the strength of partnership to protect people’s health, to preserve magnificent places and wildlife, to advance clean energy, and to combat climate change.
 We are here because the earth needs a good lawyer.